vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 I'm skipping most exercise over this time period in order to focus on some bureaucratic stuff (and then on recovery from it).

+## 2024-03-14 to 2024-03-18: skipping most exercise

+I'm skipping most exercise over this time period.
+My travel dates were 2024-03-15 to 2024-03-16.
+I skipped exercise on 2024-03-14 to conserve energy for travel prep.
+I am skipping exercise on 2024-03-17 and 2024-03-18 to preserve energy for recovery from travel and for the trips I need to make for setting things back up after my return.